 It’s no surprise that Disney’s Animal Kingdom, the newest of Walt Disney World’s four theme parks—opened on Earth Day in 1998, is the main focus of the series.
 While the park may be home to some of Disney World’s best rides, what sets Animal Kingdom apart is the integration of live animals—in habitats that approximate nature far more closely than most zoos—into the guest experience at the park.

-“The presence of animals defines the entirety of the experience of Animal Kingdom,” says Joe Rohde, portfolio creative executive at Walt Disney Imagineering and the park’s lead designer.
+“The presence of animals defines the entirety of the experience of Animal Kingdom,” Joe Rohde, portfolio creative executive at Walt Disney Imagineering and the park’s lead designer, said during a virtual press conference.
 “It doesn’t even stop at the areas where you see animals.”

 This is where show comes in, introducing viewers to the animal care experts and other cast members (Disney speak for employees) behind the scenes whose days sometimes begin when the park gates close.
 Although Walt Disney World has been reopened since July, for those guests who don’t have plans to travel any time soon, the show gives guests a virtual visit to “the most magical place on earth.”